rotkonetworks/osiris/README.md

 Based on current market prices, Osiris will use as much of its available liquidity as possible to provide positions replicating Binance's market conditions within the Penumbra shielded DEX, using the positions' spread parameter to represent the bid/ask spread from the market feed.

-Note that you must specify the bot's Binance API token using the `BINANCE_API_TOKEN` environment variable in order to authenticate with Binance.

 On first synchronization, the wallet must be caught up to speed with the state of the chain, which can take some time; the `info`-level log output will inform you when the bot is ready.